AlanJhonatan/ignite-rentx-project/README.md

 **Business Rule**
 - [ ] Should be registered only by ```admins``` users.

-#### Register Specification
+#### Car Specification Register
 **Functional Requirement**
-- [ ] Should be able to register an new specification to an car.
+- [X] Should be able to register an new specification to an car.

 **Business Rule**
-- [ ] Should be registered only by ```admins``` users.
+- [X] Should not be able to register an specification for an non existing car.
-- [ ] Should not be able to register an specification for an non existing car.
+- [X] Should not be able to register an already existing specification for same car.
-- [ ] Should not be able to register an already existing specification for an car.
+- [X] Should be registered only by ```admins``` users.

 #### List Specifications